mpaulse/studystream-buddies/README.md

   tick is hidden.
 - Shows the non-private timezones of followed users who do not have their countries set in their profiles, or if their countries do not match their timezone settings.
+- Removes video blurring, allowing you to see users' video tiles regardless of their settings.

 ![Popup screenshot](screenshots/popup.png)